APLMOOC/APLMOOC/docs/course/ch2/part4.md

 # Higher dimensional space

+!!! abstract "This part will cover"

+    - Constructing matrices
+    - Constructing 3D arrays
+    - The reshape operator

 ---

 The astute reader may have noticed that, although the new data is much more structured, the dates and times of the measurements have been completely forgotten.